Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Enumeration/Powershell.md

 ##### Groups & members
 - `Get-DomainGroup -Properties Name` : All group names
 - `Get-DomainGroup *admin*` : Get all groups names w/ admin in 'em
+- `(Get-DomainGroup "Help Desk").memberof` : Retrieve the groups that the "Help Desk" group is a member of
 - `Get-DomainGroupMemeber "Domain Admins"` : members of "Domain admins" group
 - `Get-DomainGroup -UserName john` : groups of user "john"
 - `Get-DomainManagedSecurityGroup` : Get managed security groups